microsoft/CCF/doc/developers/js_app.rst

 in the CCF git repository.

 .. note::
-    See the :ref:`tsoa-based app example <tsoa-app>` on how to generate OpenAPI definitions with TypeScript.
+    See the :ref:`tsoa-based app example <developers/js_app_tsoa_npm:TypeScript Application using Node.js, npm, and tsoa>` on how to generate OpenAPI definitions with TypeScript.

 JavaScript modules
 ------------------